arduino/arduino-connector/README.md

 The connector will send keep-alive messages on the following queue every 15 seconds

 ```
-INFO: 2877
+INFO: 162653.88
 <-- $aws/things/{{id}}/heartbeat
 ```

-The number is increased on each message and restarts from 0 after 9999
+The number is the uptime in seconds

 ## Compile
 ```